Certifiably Robust Variational Autoencoders: IMPLEMENTING CERTIFIABLY ROBUST VAES

-Previously, we assumed that Lipschitz continuity could be imposed in a VAE's encoder and decoder.
-In practice, ensuring the Lipschitz continuity of a deep learning architecture is non-trivial.
-Using \cite{anil2018sorting} as a guide, this section outlines how to provably control the Lipschitz constants of an encoder and decoder network.\footnote{For simplicity, we focus on fully-connected architectures, although the same ideas extend, for example, to convolutional architectures \citep{li2019preventing}.}
+Ensuring the Lipschitz continuity of a deep learning architecture is non-trivial in practice.
+Using \cite{anil2018sorting} as a guide, this section elaborates on how to provably control the Lipschitz constants of an encoder and decoder network.\footnote{For simplicity, we focus on fully-connected architectures, although the same ideas extend, for example, to convolutional architectures \citep{li2019preventing}.}

 We define a fully-connected network with $L$ layers as the composition of linear transformations $\mathbf{W}_l$ and element-wise activation functions $\varphi_l(\cdot)$ for $l=1, \ldots, L$, where the output of the $l$-th layer